garethrogers2828/Football-Quiz/README.md

 ## Manual testing

+- I tested the device personally for both Mobile and desktop.
+I had colleagues friends and family do the same.
+- The site has been tested on chrome and edge browsers and safari on mobile.

 | Feature                    | Steps                                         | Expected Outcome                                                                                                                                                   | Outcome |
 | -------------------------- | --------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------- |